 built on Fri Jan 13 14:45:19 CST 2017

-#12 Updated by Phillip Davis about 1 month ago
+#12 Updated by Phillip Davis 2 months ago

 So that sort of config should have failed the input validation already prior to his change.
 The code considers anything on a "really locally connected" network or pointed to by a static route in the config to be "local" and a DNS server on such a network/address should not have a gateway specified.